Kodikkunnu Bhagavathy Temple

-The Kodikkunnu Bhagavathy Temple or Kodikkunnu Ambalam is a Hindu temple dedicated to the goddess Durga located in the village of Pallippuram, near Pattambi, in Palakkad district of Kerala, India.
+The Kodikkunnu Bhagavathy Temple or Kodikkunnu Ambalam is an ancient Hindu temple dedicated to the goddess Bhadrakali located in the village of Pallippuram, near Pattambi, in Palakkad district of Kerala, India.

 Etymology

 The temple's name is derived from the colloquial name of its enshrined deity, Bhagavathi or Kodikkunnathamma and the suffix "kunnu", which means "hill" in the Malayalam language.
 Combined, Kodikkunnu would mean the "temple situated on top of Kodi hill".

 Architecture

 The temple complex features three holy entrances (nada) in three directions—north, east and west—each with a separate granite stone-paved steps that leads to the temple.
 Within its hall, the temple's principal deity is referred to as Amma (meaning Mother); the principle Hindu deity Siva is enshrined to the same level of regard, along with Ganapathi to the left of the main deity.